Local Governing Funding

 Council Funding

-Local authorities funding comes from rates, government grants and services.
-The annual rate is based on the residual sum, being the deficiency in funds in the authority’s budget, which is not met from expenditure, state grants, local authorities, own resources.
+Local authority funding comes from rates, government grants, and services.
+The annual rate is based on the residual sum, which is the deficiency in funds in the authority’s budget that is not met from expenditure, state grants, local authorities, or own resources.

 City and county councils are empowered to make rates.
-Town councils which were former Urban District Councils and Borough Councils, had power to levy rates.
+Town councils, which were former Urban District Councils and Borough Councils, had the power to levy rates.

 Rates